visit-dav/visit/src/doc/python_scripting/functions.rst

   TimeSliderGetNStates() -> integer

 return type : CLI_return_t
-    Returns an integer containing the number of time-states for the current time slider.
+    Returns an integer containing the number of timestates for the current time slider.

 **Description:**

-    The TimeSliderGetNStates function returns the number of time-states for the active time slider.
-Remember that the length of the time slider does not have to be equal to the number of time-states in a time-varying database because of database correlations and keyframing.
+    The TimeSliderGetNStates function returns the number of timestates for the active time slider.
+Remember that the length of the time slider does not have to be equal to the number of timestates in a time-varying database because of database correlations and keyframing.
 If you want to iterate through time, use this function to determine the number of iterations that are required to reach the end of the active time slider.